arfrank/Fake-Twilio-Api/README.md

 This is an attempt to replicate the Twilio API in order to create a way to test locally, or deploy to GAE and test a lot of basic functionality for free.

+A semi-recent deployed version can be found at <a href="https://twilioapi.appspot.com/">https://twilioapi.appspot.com/</a>

 2. What has been done?
 ----------------------
 - A basic outline of how the API works